This Charter is developed to:

 Broadly, all directors owe fiduciary duties to the Company and must exercise reasonable care, skill and diligence to ensure the proper management of the entity, including maximizing long-term financial returns.
 The Board is responsible for ensuring that the Company and its subsidiaries (“Group”) are managed to achieve this result.
 The Board will direct and supervise the management of the business and affairs of the Group in the best interest of the shareholders including :

-iii.
-Identifying principal risks and ensuring the implementation of appropriate internal controls and mitigation measures;
+- Identifying principal risks and ensuring the implementation of appropriate risk management, internal controls and mitigation measures;

 Strategic planning: Approving the Group’s strategy, objectives, associated performance indicators and targets and approving any subsequent material variations.

 Business planning: Approving and adopting the business plan including operating budgets, capital budgets, performance indicators and approving any subsequent variations.

 Funding: Contributing to and approving a strategy for the Group funding, including funding targets, timelines and avenues and appropriately involving itself in liaison and communication with potential sources of funding.

 Change management: Overseeing the Group’s capacity to identify and respond to changes in its economic and operating environments.